warlordwinter/startup/README.md

 - **Application elements** - Used good contrast of colors and shadow uses.
 - **Application text content** - Consistent fonts and reoccuring color uses suggests great organization.
 - **Application images** - I made my image larger usings CSS.

+## JavaScript deliverable

+For this deliverable, I made the Login, Sign-Up,Station Page Work.

+- **login** - The JavaScript
+- **database** - Displayed the voting counts.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- **application logic** - The highlight and ranking number change based up the user's selections.